nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft_0_0_1.md

 A pressing global challenge is optimizing transportation infrastructure, which underpins economic growth, urban sustainability, and social equity.
 In many urban areas, transportation networks — including communications pathways, logistics, and especially public transit systems — lag behind optimal efficiency, contributing to congestion, pollution, and reduced quality of life [10,11].
 Addressing this challenge requires innovative approaches capable of rapidly and reliably assessing transportation infrastructure efficiency through spatial urban characteristics.

-This paper proposes a novel computational approach designed to analyze urban density gradients using multi-modal satellite imagery for public transport planning.
+This paper proposes a novel computational approach designed to analyze urban density gradients using multi-modal satellite imagery for public transport evaluation.
 Our methodology integrates optical and SAR data to efficiently segment urban areas, identify urban centers, and quantify spatial density distributions.
 We introduce two key metrics — the density gradient coefficient (α) and the minimum effective distance (LD) — offering urban planners a straightforward yet powerful means of preliminary assessment that directly connects urban morphology to public transport optimization strategies.
 This approach provides significant advantages in accessibility, resource utilization, and scalability, enabling robust transportation infrastructure assessment for diverse urban configurations, including monocentric and polycentric city structures [12,13].

 The urban density gradient, which describes how building and population density change with distance from urban centers, has significant implications for public transport planning.
 Steep gradients (high α values) typically indicate compact urban forms that efficiently support mass transit, while shallow gradients suggest sprawling development patterns requiring different transport solutions.
 Through our analysis, we demonstrate that cities can be categorized based on their gradient density plots — with clear distinctions between monocentric cities (showing a single dominant peak) and polycentric cities (exhibiting multiple density peaks).
 These morphological differences have direct implications for optimal public transport network design.